neogilab/HIV_multiomics/README.md

 Rscript create_folders.R
 ```

-2) Move data files to folder data
+2) Move data files to folder data (additional clinical parameters are in the data folder)
-3) Change path to your own computer
+3) Change path to your own computer for each notebook
 4) Execute R notebooks for producing tables and figures

 ### Author